-When it comes to creating good website UI, menus are one of the most important parts of the design.
+When it comes to creating good website UI, the navigation menu is one of the most important parts of the design.
 Without an easy-to-use menu that seamlessly directs visitors through your website, people will struggle to get around.
 Once they get frustrated, that’s all it takes to make them leave.

 A boring navigation menu can also significantly detract from your site, even if it works well enough.
 This is where even expert UI designers struggle in creating menus that are not just beautiful and interesting, but also simple and intuitive.